 The HESI A2 is the required exam for admission to the Valdosta State University School of Nursing.
 The HESI A2 exam identifies a student's abilities in the academic subjects that are needed to succeed in a nursing program and health care professions.
 The HESI A2 is offered daily by appointment.

-For more information regarding the use of the HESI A2 by the School of Nursing, please refer to the VSU School of Nursing HESI A2 FAQ.
+For more information regarding the use of the HESI A2 by the VSU School of Nursing, please contact Nursing at https://www.valdosta.edu/colleges/nursing-and-health-sciences/forms/contact-us.php.
 Information on test content can be found at https://evolve.elsevier.com/studentlife/hesi.html.

 HOAE - Health Occupations Aptitude Exam